Dearborn House Healing Garden Project

 Progress

-Beginning in the Spring of 2024, changes will start to be visible at the Dearborn House.
+As of Spring 2024, changes are visible at the Dearborn House.
 Look out for:

 -Removal of overgrown and neglected shrubs